-My only previous knowledge about Cuba was writing an essay on the Cuban Missiles Crisis at uni for my modern history elective during my science degree (we had to take one non-science course – I chose post-WWII history), but that didn’t get me close to understanding normal Cuban life at all.
-In recent years, we have seen Cuba begin to open up to tourism – Havana is quite the holiday destination now.
+My only previous knowledge about Cuba’s history was writing an essay on the Cuban Missiles Crisis at uni for my modern history elective during my science degree (we had to take one non-science course – I chose post-WWII history) but that didn’t get me close to understanding normal Cuban life at all.
+In recent years, we have seen Cuba begin to open up to tourism – Havana is quite the holiday destination.
 Ry Cooder’s 1997 album The Buena Vista Social Club, recorded with many veteran Cuban musicians, ignited our interest in their style of world music too – but this is mere gloss.

 Forgive me from digressing from this novella.
 In Richard Curtis’s translation, it is a stylish and poetic story that highlights the plight of a disaffected generation that want to move on.
 Utterly worth reading.